How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 diaphragm valve function and design

 The diaphragm made of elastic material has excellent chemical resistance at high temperatures.
 However, the mechanical characteristics of elastic materials reduce at high temperatures (i.e., more than 150°F) and high pressure.
-The concentration of the medium that a diaphragm can control is another factor that influences the functionality of the diaphragm.

 Following are some famous materials used for the construction of the diaphragm valve: